FEMStudio/femstudio-releases/README.md

-# FEM Studio — Releases
+# ElmerStudio — Releases

-This repository hosts downloadable binaries of **FEM Studio**, a modern desktop GUI for the [Elmer FEM solver](http://www.elmerfem.org/).
+This repository hosts downloadable binaries of **ElmerStudio**, a modern desktop GUI for the [Elmer FEM solver](http://www.elmerfem.org/).

-> **Naming note.** The project's brand name is "FEM Studio" (with a space).
-> The binary itself is called `ElmerStudio` — that's the name you'll see
-> on downloaded files, in the application's title bar, and in
-> `--version` output.
-Same software, two presentations: the brand for
-> conversations and websites, the technical name for files and processes.

 The source code is maintained in a separate, private repository.
-**FEM Studio is closed-source but free to use** — see [`LICENSE.md`](LICENSE.md) for the full terms.
+**ElmerStudio is closed-source but free to use** — see [`LICENSE.md`](LICENSE.md) for the full terms.

 ## Latest downloads